reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

     sudo iotedge check --verbose
     ```

-    This runs a number of checks and displays the results.
+    This runs several checks and displays the results.
 For this lab, ignore the **Configuration checks** warnings/errors.
 The **Connectivity checks** should succeed and be similar to:

     ```bash
     Connectivity checks (aziot-identity-service)